St-Thierry/Android-Calculator-Clone/README.md

-Web-based android calculator clone with all functionalities and attributes replicated. #Pet-Pro
+Web-based android calculator clone with all functionalities and attributes replicated. #Pet-Pr